-IE58E Assume the same facts as in Case C, except that the customer is contractually required to use the entity's installation services.

-The contractual requirement to use the entity's installation services does not change the evaluation of whether the promised goods and services are distinct in this case.
-This is because the contractual requirement to use the entity's installation services does not change the characteristics of the goods or services themselves, nor does it change the entity's promises to the customer.
-Although the customer is required to use the entity's installation services, the equipment and the installation services are capable of being distinct (ie they each meet the criterion in paragraph 27(a) of IFRS 15) and the entity's promises to provide the equipment and to provide the installation services are each separately identifiable, ie they each meet the criterion in paragraph 27(b) of IFRS 15.
+- IE58E Assume the same facts as in Case C, except that the customer is contractually required to use the entity's installation services. - IE58F The contractual requirement to use the entity's installation services does not change the evaluation of whether the promised goods and services are distinct in this case.
+This is because the contractual requirement to use the entity's installation services does not change the characteristics of the goods or services themselves, nor does it change the entity's installation services, the equipment and the installation services are capable of being distinct (ie they each meet the criterion in paragraph 27(a) of IFRS 15) and the entity's promises to provide the installation services are each separately identifiable, ie they each meet the criterion in paragraph 27(b) of IFRS 15.
 The entity's analysis in this regard is consistent with that in Case C.